Banjarbaru: After independence

 In the 1950s, because of frequent floods that disrupted government activities in Banjarmasin, it was suggested to relocate the capital of then-Kalimantan province to a new city.
 The construction and city planning was assisted by a Dutch-descendant architect named D.A.W.
 Van der Pijl based on the European city concept, which explains the abundance of city parks and a city hall in the center of the city.
 However, the plan to relocate the provincial government was never realized fully.
 As of April 2021, only the South Kalimantan governor's office has been relocated, while the parliament is still in Banjarmasin.

 The city was previously intended by Sukarno to be new center of the steel industry in Kalimantan with assistance from the Soviet Union to develop it.
 Cooperation between the two was formalized on 11 September 1956.
 However, the plan to construct steel factories was never realized until after the 30 September Movement and subsequent purge of communism in Indonesia.
 Traces of Soviet projects can be seen in the city such as with Mess L.

-On 27 April 1999, Banjarbaru gained its status as a city and was recognized as part of the Banjarbakula metropolitan area.
+On 20 April 1999, Banjarbaru was separated from Banjar Regency (of which it had previously been a part) and gained its status as an independent city, although it was still recognized as part of the Banjarbakula metropolitan area.
 The city legally became capital of the South Kalimantan province on 15 February 2022 following updates of laws concerning legal basis of several provinces were passed by People's Representative Council.